pleonex/PlayMobic/docs/codec-mobiclip.md

 The Mobiclip video encoding was developed by [Actimagine (now NERD)](https://en.wikipedia.org/wiki/Nintendo_European_Research_%26_Development) for Nintendo DS.
 This encoding is also used on Nintendo 3DS with some variants.
+Related formats are also used for GBA and Wii.

 The encoding is a variant of H.264.